lfcbsk/RealEssate_forecast/README.md

 | **Public test** | **0.55** |
 | **Private / hidden test** | **0.42** |

-The gap between public (0.55) and hidden (0.42) reflects **distribution shift** on the unreleased test period — motivating the drift-monitoring and retrain orchestration built into this project.
+The performance gap between public (0.55) and hidden (0.42) test sets is consistent with distribution changes observed during drift analysis.
+The monitoring pipeline detected high **feature drift** (87.2% of features affected), particularly in temporal variables such as year, trend, regime, and time-series dynamics (lags and volatility features).
+This indicates that the hidden evaluation period likely represents a different market regime compared with the training/public period.
+Therefore, continuous drift monitoring and automated retraining mechanisms are necessary to maintain model performance over time.

 ### 4.4 Feature importance & model insights